yochaigal/cairn/resources/monsters/hydra.md

 # Hydra

-18 HP, 2 Armor, 15 STR, 7 DEX, 12 WIL, bite (d12, _blast_), _detachment_
+12 HP, 2 Armor, 13 STR, 7 DEX, 12 WIL, bite (d12, _blast_), _detachment_

 - Large reptilians with nine serpentine heads.
+Very difficult to throw off once their quarry is detected.
-- On **Critical Damage** the hydra loses one head.
+- On taking **Critical Damage**, the hydra loses one head.
 It then continues fighting until no heads remains.